During a tenancy: rights and responsibilities of landlords

 Change the terms of the lease

 Tenants can choose to change a year-to-year lease to a month-to-month lease once they’re living in the unit.
-To change the type of lease, the tenant needs to give you written notice to quit 3 months before the anniversary date.
+To change the type of lease, the tenant needs to give you written notice to quit at least 3 months before the anniversary date of the tenancy (lease).
 The tenant needs to include a written request to begin a month-to-month lease when the year-to-year lease has ended.

 You then have 30 days to respond to the tenant’s request.
 If you don’t answer within the 30 days, the lease will automatically go month-to-month.

-If the lease is a fixed-term lease, the tenant can only change the terms if you agree to do so.
+If there’s a fixed-term lease, the tenant can only change the terms if you and the tenant agree to do so.

 Subletter or someone taking over the lease